 In the Community

-Jim is Immediate Past President of the Board of Directors of the Greater Libertyville Soccer Association (the largest member of the Illinois Youth Soccer Association) and is currently the Vice President of the Board of Directors of Libertyville Township Soccer Complex, Ltd.
+Jim is Past President of the Board of Directors of the Greater Libertyville Soccer Association (the largest member of the Illinois Youth Soccer Association) and is currently the Vice President of the Board of Directors of Libertyville Township Soccer Complex, Ltd.

 Jim represents both organizations in legal affairs.
 He has donated, and continues to donate, a significant amount of time to both.